 - Streaming music or video.

 - Shopping.

 - Booking a vacation.

 - Using instant messaging.

 - Viewing personal pictures over the web.

-- Social media websites (i.e. Facebook, Twitter, MySpace, Google+, etc.)
+Social media websites (i.e. Facebook, Twitter, MySpace, Google+, etc.)

-- Downloading unauthorized computer software or pornographic materials.
+• Downloading unauthorized computer software or pornographic materials.

-Communication on the Internet is not private and can be monitored by CEFIA.
-CEFIA systems and all information stored on them is the property of CEFIA.
+Cerla systems and all information stored on them is the property of Cerla.
 Do not send confidential or sensitive information.
 Do not assume any communication will be read only by the intended recipient.
+Communication on

-Communication on CEFIA systems shall not contain content that could be considered to be defamatory, offensive, harassing, disruptive, or derogatory.
+CEFIA systems shall not contain content that could be considered to be defamatory, offensive, harassing, disruptive, or derogatory.
 This includes, but is not limited to, sexual comments or images; racial or ethnic slurs, or other comments or images on gender, national origin, religion, political beliefs, or disability that would offend someone.